rsanchezmo/jaxer/README.md

 - **MAE**: Mean Absolute Error.
 The lower the value, the better the model as the mean of the distribution is closer to the real value.
 - **R2**: R2 Score.
 The higher the value, the better the model as the model explains more variance of the data.

 The best test results are shown in the following table.
-The evaluation is computed on the test set which is the 20% of the whole dataset.
+The evaluation is computed on the test set which is the 10% of the whole dataset.
 | Model | NLL | MAE | R2 |
 |:-------:|:-----:|:-----:|:----:|
 | Encoder | -0.8547 | 0.0704 | 0.8818 |
 | Encoder + Decoder | - | - | -      |

-Some of the predictions are shown below:
+Some of the predictions are shown below.
+As we are predicting a distirbution, the 95% confidence interval is shown in the plots in order to have a better understanding of the uncertainty of the model.
+The upper and lower bounds are computed as ```[mean + 1.96*std, mean - 1.96*std]``` respectively.

 ![Jaxer Predictions 1](./data/1.png)

 ![Jaxer Predictions 2](./data/4.png)